-- Reducing activity in the immediate vicinity of the area in which the procedure is to be performed - Keeping the exposure of a susceptible site to a minimum - Checking all sterile packs to be used are in date and there is no evidence of damaged packaging or moisture penetration - Ensuring all fluids and materials to be used are in date - Not reusing single use items - Ensuring contaminated/non-sterile items are not placed in the sterile field - Ensuring appropriate hand decontamination prior to, during and after the procedure - Protecting uniform/clothing with a disposable apron - Using sterile gloves
+- Reducing activity in the immediate vicinity of the area in which the procedure is to be performed - Keeping the exposure of a susceptible site to a minimum - Checking all sterile packs to be used are in date and there is no evidence of damaged packaging or moisture penetration - Ensuring all fluids and materials to be used are in date - Not reusing single use items - Ensuring contaminated/non-sterile items are not placed in the sterile field - Ensuring appropriate hand decontamination prior to, during and after the procedure - Protecting uniform/workwear with a disposable apron - Using sterile gloves - Use of a non-touch technique to avoid contamination by not touching key elements, e.g. the inside surface of a sterile dressing, end of a sterile connection or other item that will be in contact with a susceptible site

-Good practice
+5. Good practice

 - Always use 'Standard infection control precautions' (SICPs) and, where required, 'Transmission based precautions' (TBPs).
 Refer to the 'SICPs and TBPs Policy for Care Home settings'. - Dispose of single use items after use.
-Do not reuse. - Decontaminate single patient use items after each use and dispose of at the end of the course of treatment (single patient use items can be decontaminated and reused again on the same resident but cannot be used on another resident). - Store sterile equipment in clean, dry conditions, off the floor and away from potential damage. - Dispose of waste as per local policy.
+Do not reuse. - Decontaminate 'single patient use' items after each use and dispose of at the end of the course of treatment (single patient use items can be decontaminated and reused again on the same resident but cannot be used on another resident). - Store sterile equipment in clean, dry conditions, off the floor and away from potential damage. - Dispose of waste as per local policy.

-Essential equipment
+6. Essential equipment